sdwheeler/seanonit/content/reading-list/index.md

 supported platform.

 This book is available for free online.
 You can also buy it on LeanPub.
-If you buy it on LeanPub, the profits are donated the [OnRamp scholarship program][14] to help bootstrap others into the industry.
+If you buy it on LeanPub, the profits are donated the [OnRamp scholarship program][97] to help bootstrap others into the industry.

-### Learn PowerShell in a Month of Lunches by Plunk, Petty, Leonhardt, Jones, & Hicks
+### Learn PowerShell in a Month of Lunches

+**by Plunk, Petty, Leonhardt, Jones, & Hicks**

 - [Buy on Amazon][11]